Home

 Carbon monoxide poisoning

-Carbon monoxide is both odourless and colourless and is therefore very dangerous.
-If you are exposed to exhaust emissions and get a headache or start feeling unwell, you must get fresh air as soon as possible to avoid carbon monoxide poisoning.
+Carbon monoxide is an odourless and colourless gas found in exhaust emissions.
+Because it cannot be detected by smell or sight, it is very dangerous.
+Carbon monoxide is harmful because it reduces the blood's ability to transport oxygen.
+If you are exposed to exhaust gases and develop a headache or start to feel unwell, you must get fresh air immediately to avoid carbon monoxide poisoning.

 Carbon monoxide poisoning can occur: